juvi-coder/Fraudulent-_Medicare_Claimns/README.md

 Sum of Total_amount_allowed

-The above features will assist in the development of a model aimed at identifying fraudulent Medicare claims.
+The above features will assist in developing a model to identify fraudulent Medicare claims.
 By effectively distinguishing between normal and abnormal provider behavior, this model can help ensure Medicare funds are used appropriately and efficiently.

 # Final Modelling Workflow